apmckinlay/natureapp/trees/twinhon.md

 keywords: [shrub,berry]
 aka: ["Limber Honeysuckle", "Glaucous Honeysuckle"]
 ---
-Twining Honeysuckle is a climbing **vine** (3-9 ft) with pairs of leaves.
-The pairs of **leaves** join and form a cup around the stem.
+Twining Honeysuckle are climbing **vines** (3-9 ft) with pairs of leaves that join and form a cup around the stem.

 Clusters of yellow-orange trumpet-shaped **flowers** form between the pairs of leaves at the end of stems from May to July and deepen to purple before developing into clusters of round orange-red **berries**.

-Twining Honeysuckle grows in woody or rocky areas.
+Twining Honeysuckle grow in woody or rocky areas.

 **Did you know?** The trumpet-shaped flowers are popular with **Hummingbirds**.